czbiohub/covidtracker_notes/submission_rejection/README.md

 ## Types of frameshifts and when to fix them

 For our 10,000+ genomes, GISAID and GenBank returned 800+ genomes with ~960 frameshifts (one genome can have multiple frameshifts).
 Here is a breakdown of different types of frameshifts.
+A collection of snapshots for all of them (removing duplicate cases) can be found in the subfolders.

 <img src="https://github.com/czbiohub/covidtracker_notes/blob/main/submission_rejection/images/type_count.png" width="500">